Chirped Pulse Analysis and Control in Non-Hermitian Scattering Systems using Complex Time Delay: Introduction

 Imaginary time delay has received considerably less attention than negative time delay/fast light.
 Imaginary transmission time delay was first properly predicted to correspond to a center frequency shift in a Gaussian pulse in Ref.\ \cite{Asano2016}, and experimentally confirmed in Ref.\ \cite{Giovannelli2025}.
 Imaginary time delay occurs for the same reason that negative time delay does: it is the result of nonuniform distortion of the Fourier components as the pulse travels through an anomalously dispersive linear medium.

-We now wish to generalize the complex time delay results presented in Refs.\ \cite{Asano2016, Giovannelli2025} to chirped pulses, which are of great interest to many different fields and applications.
-Here we theoretically and experimentally demonstrate how properties of a chirped pulse change as it travels through a linear dispersive scattering system.
-We also show how these changes in pulse properties can be accurately predicted with only knowledge of the complex transmission (or reflection) coefficient as a function of frequency.
-Specifically, we analyze how the peak of the chirped pulse shifts in time as well as how its center frequency changes.
-We confirm that the frequency shifts are directly proportional to imaginary time delay in a manner similar to that shown in Refs.\ \cite{Asano2016,Giovannelli2025}.
+In previous work \cite{Asano2016,Giovannelli2025}, the relationship established between CTD derived from frequency-domain scattering parameters, and the time-domain pulse propagation properties, were only established for Gaussian wave packets.
+We now wish to generalize these complex time delay results to chirped pulses, which are of great interest to many different fields and applications.
+Here we theoretically and experimentally demonstrate how the properties of a chirped pulse change as it travels through a linear non-Hermitian dispersive scattering system.
+We also show how these changes in pulse propagation properties can be accurately predicted with only knowledge of the complex transmission (or reflection) coefficient as a function of frequency.
+Further , we analyze how the peak of the chirped pulse shifts in time as well as how its center frequency changes after it travels through a non-Hermitian scattering system.
+We then demonstrate that these shifts are directly related to the corresponding CTD (reflection or transmission).
+Specifically, we confirm that the frequency shifts are directly proportional to imaginary time delay in a manner similar to that shown in Refs.\ \cite{Asano2016,Giovannelli2025}.
 We also show that the peak time shifts of a chirped pulse depend not only on the real part of complex time delay but also in a non-trivial way on the imaginary part.